|Born||in Jackson, Tennessee, USA|

 Ironically, Jones wound up living in the caretaker's house at 10048 Cielo Drive, which is located on the very estate where Sharon Tate and her friends were killed, on Saturday, August 9th, 1969.
 One of his business managers owned the estate, and Jones reported that he was disgusted how the owners would show the blood stains from the massacre, just to interest passersby.
 Whether this was a form of therapy or guilt, living on the estate where his friend had met such a tragic death, Jones did not elaborate.

-When The Looking Glass War (1969) and Ryan's Daughter (1970) had their premieres in February and November 1970, respectively, Jones did not attend.
+When The Looking Glass War (1970) and Ryan's Daughter (1970) had their premieres in February and November 1970, respectively, Jones did not attend.
 The first film was not a success, and though Ryan's Daughter (1970) performed admirably at the box office (if not as well as Doctor Zhivago (1965) levels), it was excoriated by critics.
-The critical reception of Ryan's Daughter (1970) was do bad, Lean effectively retired from directing, taking a 14-year sabbatical before braving the cameras with A Passage to India (1984).
-Jones' lack-luster performance, coming after "Looking Glass," stalled the buzz surrounding him.
+The critical reception of Ryan's Daughter (1970) was so bad, Lean effectively retired from directing, taking a 14-year sabbatical before braving the cameras with A Passage to India (1984).
+Jones' lackluster performance, coming after "Looking Glass," stalled the buzz surrounding him.

 Louis B. Mayer had said that talent was unnecessary to the making of a star.
 It was the look, and how that look was captured by the camera, that was all important.
 A talent for acting like that of Spencer Tracy was a welcome bonus, but it was unnecessary when it came to creating a new star.